wzacs1/g_miRNA_Bact_20/README.md

 1. Genome Scan

 	a.
 Pangenomes can aggregate non-host-associated and host-associated to a single genome.
 Refseq would keep strains separate, but has redundancy among species genomes (eg. hundreds of E. coli genomes), and don't have a way to partition into host-associated (human wgs not run on RefSeq)

+		- PATRIC DB does associate each of its genomes with host (though most do not have entry) and has "Representative" and "Reference" genomes (similar conceptually to pangenome).
+Could be useful as list to filter pangenomes.
+PATRIC, by def, is not unbiased, but has pathogenic/infectious organisms only.
 		- Probably need to stick with pangenomes for now.
 Parsing to host and non-host associated to slow/manual.
 		- Choosing a strictly non-host-associated group of bacteria to compare (acid mine drainage, taxa never/rarely observed with humans, etc.)

 2. Counting
 3. Normalization
 4. Enrichment